armfuldev/discord.js-cheatsheet/README.md

 ```

 ### channelPinsUpdate
 ##### Emitted whenever the pins of a channel are updated.
-Due to the nature of the WebSocket event, not much information can be provided easily here - you need to manually check the pins yourself.
+Due to the nature of the WebSocket event, not much information can be provided easily here.

 ```js
 // PARAMETER    TYPE         DESCRIPTION